 Deploying solar panels on each of the available mounting systems will depend on your individual needs and the space that you have available on your roof or outside.

-In the northern hemisphere, where Europe is situated, solar Panels should be mounted on roofs at an angle of around 45 to 55 degrees.
-Luckily, in Ireland, this is the normal pitch of roofs, meaning that solar panels can be mounted on most roofs and automatically achieve optimum performance.
+In Ireland, solar Panels should be mounted on roofs at an angle of around 45 to 55 degrees.
+Luckily, this is the normal pitch for Irish roofs, meaning that solar panels can be mounted on most roofs and automatically achieve optimum performance.
+Panels mounted on south-facing roofs will generate the most electricity, but panels on east-west facing rooftops also receive plenty of sunlight.

 Flat roofs are also suitable for solar panels, and with the right mounting system, they can be just as effective.